wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum
 * full GMedia support
+* mozjpeg for improved lossless jpeg optimization (cloud only)
 * If you would like to help translate this plugin in your language, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

 = 2.0.0 =